lesterpereira/INFM600/README.md

 -----------
 Analysis
 -----------
+Are parks in Howard County accessible for elderly citizens or not?

+And

-Since Howard County is very prone to floods, are appropriate measures taken for the prevention of the floods, protection of the elderly folks who mostly have their residntial houses in the floodplanes and mitigation of the flooding?
+Since Howard County is very prone to floods, are appropriate measures taken for the prevention of the floods, protection of the elderly folks who mostly have their residntial houses in the floodplanes?

 I viewed all the three datasets taken from Howard County data portal on an interactive map and one can see that most of the age restricted homes belonging to the elderly lie in the floodplanes of Howard County.